tc39/proposal-function-implementation-hiding/README.md

 In this example, `foo` and `x` remain unhidden, while `y`, `Z`, and `Z.prototype.m` are considered hidden.

+### Why a directive prologue?

 This proposal draws heavily on the strengths of JavaScript's [existing directive prologue support](https://tc39.github.io/ecma262/#directive-prologue):

 * It allows easy hiding of the implementation details of all functions in an entire source file.
 * At the same time, it allows easy bundling together of hidden and non-hidden code, by using anonymous-function-wrapper blocks.
+* It is backward-compatible, allowing easy deployment of code that makes a best-effort to hide its implementation. `"hide implementation"` will be a no-op in engines that do not implement this proposal.
+* It is lexical, thus allowing tooling to easily and statically determine whether a function's implementation is hidden.
+For example, an inliner would know it should not inline an implementation-hidden function into an implementation-exposed function.

-Notably, this proposal also introduces a diective prologue for class bodies, where they did not previously exist (presumably since they are always strict and `"use strict"` was the only meaningful built-in directive).
+Notably, this proposal also introduces a directive prologue for class bodies, where they did not previously exist (presumably since they are always strict and `"use strict"` was the only meaningful built-in directive).

 ## Rejected alternatives